Note: to view additional photos, click the photo under Image Gallery.

-By Steven Fouchard, Army Public Affairs
+By Steven Fouchard, Public Affairs

-Oromocto, New Brunswick — 5th Canadian Division Support Base (5 CDSB) Gagetown is known as ‘The Home of the Army.'
+Oromocto, New Brunswick — 5th Canadian Division Support (5 CDSB) Gagetown is known as ‘The Home of the Army.'
 Why?
 Because it is home to the Combat Training Centre (CTC), where virtually every Canadian Army (CA) soldier will visit for training at some point.

 Within CTC are 10 separate schools, including The Royal Canadian Armoured Corps School (RCACS).